 You can also select file names that appear in other windows by either dragging the pointer through the file name or double clicking on it.
-For more information about selecting text, see Chapter 3.
+For more information about selecting text, see Chapter 3, "Interacting with DECwindows".

 6.2.6.
 Displaying a Partial File List